aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 <!-- TODO include some icons here -->

-* Developer - Designing the application
+* Developer - Developing the application
-* System Engineer - Deploying and maintaining the application
+* System Engineer - Deploying and maintaining the application in the system

 ---